jippi/awesome-nomad/README.md

 A curated list of amazingly awesome Nomad tools and shiny things.

 Pull requests with additional tools and projects are more than welcome!

 ## User interfaces

 - [jippi/hashi-ui](https://github.com/jippi/hashi-ui) - Interface for Consul & Nomad by HashiCorp, live stream of data, fast search and resource visualization per cluster or client.
 - [cvandal/nomad-ui](https://github.com/cvandal/nomad-ui) - A UI for Nomad by HashiCorp.

 ## Auto Scalers

+- [elsevier-core-engineering/replicator](https://github.com/elsevier-core-engineering/replicator) - Replicator is a fast and highly concurrent Go daemon that provides dynamic scaling of Nomad jobs and worker nodes.
 - [underarmour/libra](https://github.com/underarmour/libra) - Scale Nomad task group counts based on external metrics Graphite or AWS CloudWatch.

 ## CI / CD